Carasso Science Park is an excellent science and technology museum in Beer Sheva. But it has one downside.

 As you can see, since we visited early and walked in the opposite direction, there were few people.
-Thus we practically had the place to ourselves and were the only visitors inside the nuclear reactor.
+Thus we practically had the place to ourselves as we were the only visitors inside the nuclear reactor.
 As a result, there was no need to wait anywhere, and it was quieter than usual.
 Therefore, as I always say, come early.

 Another exhibit from belonging The Last Mammoth exhibition:

-Mechanics And Mechanisms
+Mechanics and Mechanisms

 Here we are at the Mechanics And Mechanisms exhibition:

 The development of human society is related to and depends on its technological ability.
 Since the dawn of history, man has learned to use the natural resources in his environment, built and invented instruments and tools to help him overcome his physical limitations.
 In the exhibition, you will encounter games from different mechanics, special mechanisms, robotic arms, and many more inventions that have made us able to transform the world into what it is today.

 Most of the displays are interactive, and children love them.